clowder-framework/pyclowder/README.md

     return result
 ```

-To build wordcount as a Simpel extractor docker image, users just simply assign two environment variables in Dockerfile shown below.
+To build wordcount as a an extractor docker image, users just simply assign two environment variables in Dockerfile shown below.
 EXTRACTION_FUNC is environment variable and has to be assigned as extraction function, where in wordcount.py, the extraction function is `wordcount`.
 Environment variable EXTRACTION_MODULE is the name of module file containing the definition of extraction function.
 ```markdown
 FROM clowder/extractors-simple-extractor:onbuild